D1al-T0ne/The-Switchboard/README.md

 # "--it --rm swithchboard"
 # Running the image with "--rm" is away to keep things clean after the image is shutdown.
 ```
+Run the setup script in dotfiles folder to finish configuration.

 ## Tools

 | Tool | Description |